grafana/k6-docs/src/data/markdown/docs/03 cloud/08 Cloud reference/200 Cloud IPs.md

 ## IP addresses used by k6 Cloud {#cloud-ip-list}

-k6 uses AWS for cloud load generators.
+k6 Cloud uses AWS for load generators.
 For the IP addresses used in the different load zones and filtering methods, refer directly to [Amazon](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).